tranndt/ml-usra2021-NexusDataChallengeBison/README.md

   - After implementing the fundamental requirements.
 We can think of the rows that we have eliminated - those are not related to 'PQ' - can we use those to improve our algorithm?
   - For now, we clustered all the regions contains 'PQ' as a same region, can we narrow down more? e.g., 'PQ2S' and 'PQMON' as different regions.

+#### May 5th,2021
+- Evaluate how good our algorithm is:
+  - Calculating the std (mean = 0) / Mean-squared error
+     - Be careful with the outlier
+  - Visualize on a histogram
+- To do:
+  - Modify the pseudocode if needed (easier to understand)
+  - Implement greedy-approach pseudocode